We're an affiliate

 6. You can install cat doors in your house so that your cat will not be meowing loudly towards you whenever he feels like going out.
 Always let your cat have the freedom of moving around your house and your compound, do not confine him to one place.

 You can go further and build an outside cat’s place for him outside the house where he can be spending some outdoor time.
 When your cat receives this freedom, he will not meow for purposes of movement.

-7. If you have a female cat that has not bred with a male counterpart, you can consider spaying her to reduce the excessive meows occasioned by heat.
-You can know that your female cat is on heat by observing other behavior like when she rubs against your body excessively and rolls on the floor for a long time.
+7. If you have a female cat that never mated with a male, you can consider spaying her to reduce the excessive meows occasioned by heat.
+You can know that your female cat is in heat by observing other behavior like when she rubs against your body excessively and rolls on the floor for a long time.